MarcusBarnes/mik/README.md

 ## Usage

 Typical workflow is to 1) configure your toolchain (defined below) by creating an .ini file, 2) check your configuration options and then 3) run MIK to perform the conversion of your source content into Islandora ingest packages.
-When MIK finishes running, you can import your content into Islandora using [Islandora Batch](https://github.com/Islandora/islandora_batch), [Islandora Newspaper Batch](https://github.com/discoverygarden/islandora_newspaper_batch), or [Islandora Book Batch](https://github.com/Islandora/islandora_book_batch).
+When MIK finishes running, you can import your content into Islandora using [Islandora Batch](https://github.com/Islandora/islandora_batch), [Islandora Newspaper Batch](https://github.com/discoverygarden/islandora_newspaper_batch), [Islandora Book Batch](https://github.com/Islandora/islandora_book_batch), or [Islandora Compound Batch](https://github.com/MarcusBarnes/islandora_compound_batch).

 ### 1. Configure your toolchain